Boiler FAQs

 Once you are safely outside, call the National Gas Emergency Service on 0800 111 999.
 An engineer will come to your address to ensure your boiler and other gas appliances are safe.

 No, we will register your warranty with the manufacturer.
 They will then send you a warranty certificate.
-It's important to remember to ensure the warranty remains valid you need to arrange to have the boiler services once a year.
+It's important to remember, to ensure the warranty remains valid, you need to arrange to have the boiler serviced once a year.

 Yes.
 Make sure you have your boiler serviced once a year by a Gas Safe registered engineer.
 This is also required to keep your warranty valid.